 Noʻeau Peralto, Executive DirectorDr.
 Leon Noʻeau Peralto was born and raised in Waiākea Uka, Hilo, Hawaiʻi, and is a proud descendant of kūpuna from Koholālele, Hāmākua, Hawaiʻi.
-He is a community organizer, educator, and a cultivator of seeds and stories, and holds a PhD. in Indigenous Politics from the University of Hawaiʻi at Mānoa.
+He is a community builder, educator, and a cultivator of seeds and stories, and holds a PhD. in Indigenous Politics from the University of Hawaiʻi at Mānoa.
 His dissertation research explored the continuity of aloha ʻāina praxis in his home community of Hāmākua Hikina through the land- and story-based resurgence work of Hui Mālama i ke Ala ʻŪlili, of which he is a founding member, a former president of the Board of Directors, and has served as the Executive Director since 2017.

 |

 Haley Kailiehu, Director of Creative DevelopmentHaley Kailiehu was born and raised in the ʻili of Kukuipuka, ahupuaʻa of Kahakuloa, on the island of Maui.
 She is a granddaughter of Mary Keliʻipahulio Travis of Kainehe, Hāmākua, and the daughter of Alfred & Ina Kailiehu.
-Haley is a professional artist, and is a founding member and the current Director of Creative Development (since 2016) for Hui Mālama i ke Ala ʻŪlili.
+Haley is a professional artist, and is a founding member and the current Director of Creative Development for Hui Mālama i ke Ala ʻŪlili.
 As an artist and researcher, her work seeks to create community-based and ‘āina-centered experiences that allow current and future generations of Kanaka ʻŌiwi to re-learn and re-establish their kuleana and connections to our moʻolelo, ʻāina, and kūpuna.
-As the Director of Creative Development for huiMAU, Haley uses her creative gifts to cultivate aloha ʻāina through art, curriculum development, mālama ʻāina, and community organizing.
+As the Director of Creative Development for huiMAU since 2016, Haley uses her creative gifts to cultivate aloha ʻāina through art, curriculum development, mālama ʻāina, and community organizing.

 |